blaster151/fp-3/LAWS.md

   limitation is visible at runtime.

 - **Examples/tests:** Runnable example 071 exercises the Kolmogorov witness
-  adapter and documents the Hewitt–Savage limitation.
-Law tests live in `test/laws/top-vietoris.spec.ts`.
+  adapter, confirms the oracle registry exposes the helpers, and documents the Hewitt–Savage limitation.
+Law tests live in `test/laws/top-vietoris.spec.ts` and `test/laws/markov-oracles.top.spec.ts`.

 - **Open problem:** Finding an interesting causal Markov category with all Kolmogorov products remains open.